 Call for Papers

 Following the success of conferences on Jewish thought in 2017, 2018, and 2019 the Department of Jewish Culture of Saint-Petersburg State University, in collaboration with the International Center for University Teaching of Jewish Civilization at the Hebrew University of Jerusalem, will host a three-day conference «Philosophy of Dialogue in Russian, German, and Jewish Thought».

 The aim of the conference is to examine an essential issue of Jewish thought, meaningful throughout the entire history of Jewish philosophy - dialogism and dialogical approach.
 The topic of the conference provides an overview of the broadest spectrum of Jewish philosophical teachings, both in chronological and spatial terms, in internal and external connections.

-In the 2020 conference we intend to address the philosophy of dialogue as a point of collaboration and interaction betweeen teh Russian, German, and Jewish intellectual tradition.
+In the 2020 conference we intend to address the dialogical philosophy (philosophy of dialogue) as a point of collaboration and interaction betweeen the Russian, German, German-Jewish, and Jewish intellectual traditions.
 Dialogism is deeply rooted in the Russian culture as attested by Dostoevskiy and Bakhtin.
 Dialogical thought in Germany includes extremely rich heritage of works and ideas of Ludwig Feuerbach, Hermann Cohen, Franz Rosenzweig, Ferdinand Ebner, Martin Buber, Eugen Rosenstock-Huessy.
-In the Jewish thought the Bible and Talmud bear the Dialogism and dialogical approach to core theological and philosophical issues.
+In the Jewish thought the Bible and Talmud affirm the Dialogism and dialogical approach to core theological and philosophical issues.
 Jewish philosophy and mysticism continue the approach.
 Accordingly, studies on Dialogism allows to treat inter-cultural and inter-philosophical dialogues, exchanges, conflicts and interactions.

 Conference sessions will be divided chronologically and thematically.